 Some considered the added risk too small, but many women and their physicians decided that they should stop using hormone therapy as a means of treatment.
-This resulted in many women having recurring hot flashes, sleeplessness, and other menopausal symptoms.
+Since women quit using hormone therapy, they, therefore, started having hot flashes, sleeplessness, and other menopausal symptoms.

-Hormone therapy is still the most effective treatment to combat menopausal symptoms, however many women are still weary.
+Hormone therapy is still the most effective treatment to combat menopausal symptoms.
+However, many women remain weary.
 One problem is that woman began using alternatives they thought were safe – but may not be at all.

-Before the WHI results came in, others were searching themselves for different ways to combat hot flashes, night sweats and vaginal dryness.
+Before the WHI results came in, others were searching for different ways to combat hot flashes, night sweats, and vaginal dryness.

-This is mostly due to the fact that there were side effects associated with (synthetic) HRT hormone therapies of the past, such as breast tenderness or bleeding.
+The reason for this is because there were side effects associated with (synthetic) HRT hormone therapies of the past, such as breast tenderness or bleeding.
 There was also an alarming link concerning estrogen with breast cancer.

 Also taking drugs has become unpopular to many for symptoms because it implies that menopause is a disease rather than normal life right-of-passage.